 You also don’t want to run the risk of messing up your credit score at such a young age.

-Can you handle the risk-to-reward ratio?
+Can you handle the risk-to-reward ratio with your student loans?

 Let’s say you lose a portion of the money, what will will you do?